bacadra/pulsar-navigation-panel/README.md

 ## Highlight section

 For each header, the package can create a marker to highlight the line text in the editor.
 The marker style can be customized.
-Markers can be turned off or on with the command `navigation-panel:markers-toggle` or by right-clicking on the panel and using the `Markers Toggle`.

 ## Categories

 Mark headers by categories.
 The categories can be filtered in bottom bar of panel, context menu of panel or by command.
 The categories are predefined: info, success, warning, error.
 The meaning of the categories depends on the creativity of the user, use them as you like.

-The categories bar can be found at the bottom of panel.
-It can by turn on/off in package settings.
+The settings of categories can be changed globally in package settings or locally by commands or in panel:

-* `navigation-panel:activate-all-categories`: activate all categories,
+* `navigation-panel:all-categories`: activate all categories,
-* `navigation-panel:deactivate-all-categories`: deactivate all categories,
+* `navigation-panel:none-categories`: deactivate all categories,
+* `navigation-panel:categories-toggle`: toggle all categories,
 * `navigation-panel:info-toggle`: toggle info category headers,
 * `navigation-panel:success-toggle`: toggle success category headers,
 * `navigation-panel:warning-toggle`: toggle warning category headers,